 - ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
 A temporary stop has been placed at 3rd St. S and 10th Avenue.

 - ROUTES 8/8X - A temporary stop cone has been placed before the outbound stop at Emerald and Five Mile.
-A temporary stop cone has been placed before the inbound stop at Emerald and Five Mile.
-A temporary stop cone has been placed on the bus pad at the outbound stop at Five Mile and Country Squire.
+A temporary stop cone has been placed after the inbound stop at Emerald and Five Mile.

 » Bicyclist safety around buses

 Road respect and courtesy are a two-way street.
 Here are some top tips for cyclists to stay safe around buses:

 - Be visible